 What are the school's expectations of scholars?
 Elementary school is an important time for learning how to be in community with others.
-As far as they are able to at their particular stage of development, students are expected to strive to embody the Montlake Way - to be safe, be kind, be fair and take responsibility.
-We have developed guidance to help students remember how to follow the Montlake Way in common areas of the school: in assemblies, in the lunchroom, in bathrooms and hallways, and in the playground.
-You can find this guidance in the Appendix at the end of this Handbook.
+As far as they are able to at their particular stage of development, students are expected to strive to embody the Montlake PAWS Pact - to be prepared, advocates, welcoming and safe.
+We have developed guidance to help students remember how to follow the PAWS Pact expectations in common areas of the school: in assemblies, in the lunchroom, in bathrooms and hallways, and in the playground.